From Phil: Listening in Two Parts

 Even though hundreds were in attendance, and even though those in attendance had dramatically differing views on what course of action the board should take, the discussion was focused on instruction and what is best for the children of Hamilton Southeastern.

-I found this to be encouraging, even if the content of the discourse—using technology to support instruction in the elementary classrooms—was difficult and even contentious.
+even if the content of the discourse—using technology to support instruction in

-I believe how they made the decision is as important as
+Our district leadership had a hard decision to make.
+I believe how they made the decision is as important as the final result. |

 The school board had a tough decision to make, but I would like to focus less on the final decision they made and more on how they made the decision.
 Without going into details, I can tell you that all school board members, Dr. Bourff, Dr. Combs, and Dr. Loane received many, many calls, emails, and personal contacts from concerned stakeholders on both sides of the issue.